randalsallaq/reading-notes-102/vc-git.md

 so one of these control system versions is **git**. which mainly based on something we call *snapshots*. these sbapshots mean that every time you edit your file this changen will be saved as a seprate version. which means that you will find several versions of each file. what exactly makes git special is that this system is *local*. which means that is basically exists in our machine rather like github which is in the cloud (the internet).

-first you have to set you git from here: https://git-scm.com/download/linux